jharwell/sierra/docs/src/plugins/proc/stat.rst

 Statistics Generation
 =====================

-When doing Monte Carlo simulations, or dealing with any sort of :term:`Platform` or :term:`Project` which contains randomness, data analysis an the ensemble level is required.
+When doing Monte Carlo simulations, or dealing with any sort of :term:`Engine` or :term:`Project` which contains randomness, data analysis an the ensemble level is required.
 This plugin supports such analysis by automatically computing statistics to e.g., enable plotting 95% confidence intervals on graph